Congo's Tshisekedi appoints new PM, further sidelining Kabila | Politics

 Congo's Tshisekedi appoints new PM, further sidelining Kabila

-KINSHASA, Democratic Republic of Congo, Feb 15 (Reuters) - C ongo President Felix Tshisekedi on Monday appointed the head of the state mining company Sama Lukonde Kyenge as the new prime minister, capping a series of victories for Tshisekedi over his once-dominant predecessor Joseph Kabila.
-Sylvestre Ilunga Ilunkamba, a close confident of Kabila, resigned from the post on Jan.
-28 following a vote of no confidence in the Democratic Republic of Congo's parliament.
+Congo President Felix Tshisekedi appointed the head of the state mining company Sama Lukonde Kyenge as the new prime minister on Monday, capping a series of victories for Tshisekedi over his once-dominant predecessor Joseph Kabila.
+Sylvestre Ilunga Ilunkamba, a close confidant of Kabila, resigned as prime minister on Jan.
+28 after a vote of no confidence by the Democratic Republic of Congo's parliament.

 The appointment of Lukonde, director general of Gecamines and an ally of the president, should help Tshisekedi install a more loyal cabinet to push through his agenda.
 In recent months, Tshisekedi has chipped away at the influence of Kabila, with whom he formed an awkward power-sharing deal following a disputed 2018 election.